samwisehawkins/wrftools/README.md

 ## Step 1: Initialise

 [init.py](init.py) is run once per block of simulations.
-It creates the master job scripts, copies configuration files and links the main python scripts into the `base_dir`.
+It creates the skeleton job scripts, copies configuration files and links the main python scripts into the `base_dir`.

 First create the `base_dir` and copy in a `namelist.wps` and `namelist.input`.